shaunak1111/DDStore/README.md

 ### Decision to use Css In Jss

-- The compiles styles are cached, therefore fast rendering
+- The compiled styles are cached, therefore rendering is fast
 - Simple class selectors ensure high selectors performance
 - Collision-free selectors therefore no use of **CSS methologies like BEM**.